What is the Gift Tax / Gift Tax Exemption?

 Gift tax is a federal tax that is applied when a person (a donor) gives something of value, such as cash or real estate, to someone else (a donee) without payment or receives payment under market value.
 It is the donor who is responsible for paying the gift tax.
 Stated differently, the recipient does not pay a gift tax.

-However, the Internal Revenue Services (IRS) sets an annual gift tax exemption, which allows donors to gift up to a certain amount tax-free each year.
-As of 2020, this gift exclusion is $15,000 per donee (recipient), and there is no limit to how many persons a donor is allowed to give.
+The Internal Revenue Services (IRS) sets an annual gift tax exemption, which allows donors to gift up to a certain amount tax-free each year.
+As of 2021, this gift exclusion is $15,000 per donee (recipient).
+There is no limit to how many persons a donor is allowed to give.
 As an example, say an elderly woman has 3 adult children and 7 grandchildren.
 With the gift tax exclusion, she can gift $15,000 to each of them, equaling $150,000 in gifts for the year, and not pay taxes on any of the combined gifts.
 If she would like, she can continue gifting each of them up to $15,000 per year, year after year.
-In addition, if she is married, her spouse is able to gift each of the children and grandchildren an additional $15,000 per year.
-Stated differently, a married couple has a combined annual gift exclusion of $30,000 per recipient.
+If she is married, her spouse is able to gift each of the children and grandchildren an additional $15,000 per year.
+This means a married couple has a combined annual gift exclusion of $30,000 per recipient.

 As long as the gift is not greater than $15,000 per recipient ($30,000 in the case of a married couple), it does not have to be reported to the IRS by the donor(s).
 If the gift is greater than the allowable amount, the IRS needs to be notified and a gift tax return must be filed.
 However, in most cases, the donor will still not have to pay taxes on the gifts.
-This is because, as of 2020, there is a $11.58 million lifetime exclusion (per donor) on reported gifts, and as long as one does not give more than this lifetime exclusion, no taxes need be paid.
-To be clear, a married couple has a lifetime exclusion of $23.16 million.
+This is because, as of 2021, there is a $11.7 million lifetime exclusion (per donor) on reported gifts, and as long as one does not exceed this lifetime exclusion, no taxes need be paid.
+To be clear, a married couple has a lifetime exclusion of $23.4 million.

 How Does Gifting Impact Medicaid Eligibility?

-The look back period immediately proceeds one’s application date and is 60-months in all states, but California, which has a shorter look back period of 30-months.
-If it is discovered that a Medicaid applicant has gifted assets during this timeframe, the penalty is a period of Medicaid ineligibility.
+The look back period immediately precedes one’s application date and is 60-months in all states, but California, which has a shorter look back period of 30-months.
+(New York is in the process of implementing a 30-month look back period for long-term home and community based services).
+If a Medicaid applicant has gifted assets or sold them under fair market value during the “look back”, there will be a penalty period of Medicaid ineligibility.
 The length of disqualification is determined by the amount of the gift and the average monthly cost of private pay nursing home Medicaid in the state in which one lives.

 Unfortunately, many people wrongly think that the IRS gift exemption extends to Medicaid eligibility.
 To be very clear, gifting the maximum annual gift tax exclusion, $15,000, or any amount for that matter, is a violation of Medicaid’s look back rule.
 Remember, the gift tax exclusion is a rule set forth by the IRS, not Medicaid.
 As an example, say a Medicaid applicant gifted his granddaughter $15,000 for college two years prior to applying for Medicaid.
 While this gift will be not taxed by the IRS, it violates Medicaid’s look back period, and a period of Medicaid ineligibility will be established.
 That said, if the same person gifted his granddaughter $15,000 prior to the 60-month look back period, there is no violation of the look back period.
 Therefore, there is no period of Medicaid disqualification.